The Secretariat is the executive arm of the Council.

 Download a register of interests for senior staff.

 Hugh oversees all areas of the Council’s work and contributes to its long-term strategy.
 Before taking the role of Director in February 2007, he held senior positions at the Department of Health, the Human Fertilisation and Embryology Authority, and the European Commission.

 Katharine is part of the senior management team, organises Working Parties and other activities, and represents the Council to the public and professional bodies.
 Before joining the Secretariat in May 2007, she worked on health law and ethics in the NHS, the Department of Health and the House of Commons.

 Pete is part of the senior management team, organises Working Parties and other activities, and represents the Council to the public and professional bodies.
 Before joining the Secretariat in March 2011, he worked on scientific development and bioethics at the Department of Health, where he led the Human Genetics Commission secretariat, and on assisted reproduction and embryo research policy for the Human Fertilisation and Embryology Authority.

-Since returning from maternity leave in 2013, Catherine has managed a programme of activities that aims to introduce more flexibility to the Council’s work and to ensure it engages with wide and diverse audiences.
+Since 2013, Catherine has managed a programme of activities that aims to introduce more flexibility to the Council’s work and to ensure it engages with wide and diverse audiences.
 Catherine joined the Council in 2005 as its Communications Manager and prior to this was Science Policy Advisor at the Institute of Biology.

 PA to the Director and Secretariat Administrator